 British picture restorers, 1600-1950

-This online resource focuses on leading picture, paper and sculpture restorers who worked on major collections in Britain before 1950 or who advertised extensively in art periodicals.
+This resource focuses on leading picture, paper and sculpture restorers who worked for major collections in Britain or who advertised extensively in art periodicals.
 Many were active in London but others were based in Dublin, Edinburgh, Liverpool, Manchester, Hull, Derby, Nottingham, Leamington, Cambridge, Oxford, Bath and Plymouth, or toured the country.
-Picture restoration only became a specialised trade during the course of the 19th century.
+This resource also includes conservation scientists.
+Picture restoration only became a specialized trade during the course of the 19th century.
 As such, this resource includes dealers such as John Anderson and John Bouttats and print publishers including Thomas Gaugain and Robert Guéraut.
 It also includes a few artists such as Arthur Pond, William Kent, Joshua Reynolds, Joseph Wright of Derby and George Richmond, out of the many who restored pictures.
 It excludes most artists' suppliers and framemakers who only occasionally restored pictures.
-Restorers and conservators after 1950 are not the main focus but published material relating to deceased practitioners has been signposted.
+Restorers and conservators after 1950 are not the main focus but published material is signposted.

 Histories of restoration at various museums and collections are being made available, initially for the Ashmolean, the Bowes Museum, the Charterhouse, Dulwich Picture Gallery, the Fitzwilliam and the Foundling Hospital, the National Galleries of Scotland and the Walker Art Gallery, Liverpool.
 Additional histories and an introduction are planned.

 Format of individual entries (*new entry 2015)

 Names, addresses, dates.
 Nature of business (note 1)

 Business and biographical information; summary account of restoration work for individual museums and collectors.
 Cross-references to other makers are indicated by adding ‘(qv)’ after the relevant name.

 Sources: including references to company and other records; for abbreviations see Resources and bibliography.